axelvaldez/radical-companies/_posts/rads/2022-07-17-giving-rads.markdown

  <p>The calculation is based on your cycle, which could be monthly, or weekly, or quarterly, or whatever.
 In any case, the calculation is very simple,</p>
  <p class="_center">
   <img
-   src="/assets/img/pings-to-rads-equation.svg"
+   src="/assets/img/pic-pings-to-rads-equation.svg"
-   alt="The picture depicts an a simple equation.
-The first term is the number of recognitions per person divided by the total number of recognitions I've given.
-This is multiplied by the number of days in the cycle.
+   alt="The picture depicts a simple equation.
+As recognitions come in, the app divided the number of recognitions per person by the total number of recognitions I have given.
+This is multiplied by the number of RADs I have received during this cycle.
 The result is the number of RADs I am giving to each of my peers." width="50%"
   >
  </p>

 <h1>How the <span class='_paradigm'>Let&rsquo;s Talk</span> Button Works</h1>
  <ul>
-  <li>Press the Let&rsquo;s Talk button to let a peer&rsquo;s know that you want to talk.</li>
+  <li>Press the <span class='_paradigm'>Let&rsquo;s Talk</span> button.</li>
-  <li>You press it once per topic.</li>
+  <li>Press it once per topic.</li>
   <li>After you press it, a note box will come up for you to write a note, private to you, of the particular topic.</li>
   <li>Once you save the note, a notification shows up on their device letting them know that you&rsquo;d like to talk.</li>
   <li>It is a good practice to propose, or ask for, a day and time.</li>
-  <li>You can press it more than once with the same private note (or none), but the person at the other end will receive one notification.
+  <li>If you press it more than once with the same private note, the person at the other end will receive one notification.
 On the other hand, writing a different note will fire another notification.<a href="#en03"><sup id="bm03">&hairsp;&nabla;&hairsp;</sup></li>
  </ul>

 <h1 class="_section">ENDNOTES</h1>